magda-io/magda-function-template/README.md

 An Openfass Serverless Function template for Magda.
 You can also use [faas-cli](https://github.com/openfaas/faas-cli) to create a Openfaas function.
 However, this template leverage our own toolset and works with our own deployment / CI system better.

+> You can click the `Use this template` Github function button above to create a new repository from this template repository instead of forking it.
+More details see [Github Help Document: Creating a repository from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 ### Supply Your Own Function Code

 You can supply your own function code in [`src/index.ts`](./src/index.ts). e.g.: